President Trump to spend Election Day out of public eye

 He and first lady Melania Trump voted in New York via absentee ballot several weeks ago, the White House said.

-Press secretary Sarah Huckabee Sanders said Trump would spend the day making telephone calls, monitoring congressional and gubernatorial races and meeting with his political team.
-In the evening, family and friends were joining Trump and first lady in the White House residence to watch the election returns.
+Press secretary Sarah Huckabee Sanders said Trump would spend the day making telephone calls, monitoring political races and meeting with his political team.
+In the evening, family and friends were joining Trump and the first lady in the White House residence to watch the returns, as were Vice President Mike Pence and his wife, Karen.

 In an election-eve interview, Trump struck a gentler tone by telling Sinclair Broadcasting he regretted some of his caustic campaign rhetoric.